Love of Music - Down Memory Lane.

 Growing up-the teenage years.

 While we did not really get to listen to Country and Western music, we later enjoyed this guitar and fiddle music with its heartbreaking lyrics.
 My first movie was a musical straight from Hollywood called the Wizard of Oz.
-When Jim Reaves visited South Africa I attended my first live show at the Pretoria Show Grounds Pavilion.
-Many year later I saw another live show at the Ohio State Fair.
+When Jim Reaves visited South Africa I attended my first live show at the Pretoria Show Grounds Pavilion in 1960.
+Many year later I saw another live show at the Ohio State Fair featuring Alabama.

 With my first money I earned when I started working, I bought from the local OK Bazaars, a state of the art radio and record player that immediately took place of honour in our sitting room.
 I also started collecting records - old singles and the occasional long playing record.
 My interest in music was varied and wide with a leaning towards instrumentals like Glen Millar, but also the popular stars of the 60's like Elvis and Louis Armstrong.
 Can't remember many of the woman singers but some of the songs by Belinda Lee come to mind.